thanbai7189/odin-recipe/README.md

-this project was created to solemly practicing what I had learned from the basic HTML from the odin project.
+this project was created to solemnly practicing what I had learned from the basic HTML from the odin project.
 The goal is to utilize those technique to construct a mockup website providing food recipe.